fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 \end{bmatrix}
 $$

-Any matrix can be geometrically viewed as a [[Linear Transformation]].
+Any matrix can be geometrically viewed as a [Linear Transformation].
 In fact, you can create a 1:1 correspondence between a set of linear transformations $f$ and a matrix $A$ for a given basis.
 From this perspective a matrix is simply a representation of linear transformations relative to a given basis.

 ### Orthogonal Matrix

-- Has columns that are [[Orthonormal]], resulting in A^(-1) = A^T, which makes calculating the inverse efficient
+- Has columns that are [Orthonormal], resulting in A^(-1) = A^T, which makes calculating the inverse efficient
-- Results in a rotation when viewed as a linear transformation, the transformation is done relative to an [[Orthonormal Basis]]
+- Results in a rotation when viewed as a linear transformation, the transformation is done relative to an [Orthonormal Basis]

 ### Linear Transformation

 By multiplying a vector by a matrix, we can perform transformations of the vector.
-So geometrically a matrix represents a linear transform of a vector.
+Geometrically a matrix represents a linear transform of a vector.
+Linear transformations preserve vector addition and scalar multiplication.
+Therefore the set of all linear transformations from $V \rightarrow W$ also forms a vector space.

-Linear Transformations have the key properties:
+Linear Transformations key properties:

 1. Lines remain lines, they don't become curves
-2. Origin stays the same
+2. Origin stays fixed
 3. Grid lines stay equally spaced and parallel

-The transformation can be represented by a matrix describes of how the basis vector changes from the domain to the codomain.
-This creates a 1:1 correspondence between the transformation functions and the matrix which represents it.
-The values of the matrix are the images of the domain in the codomain.
-It can be compared to the allegory of caves, where the transformation is the reality and the matrix is the shadow representation of the transformation.
+The columns of the matrix are the coordinates of the images of the basis vectors in the co-domain basis.
+Once a basis is chosen there is a 1:1 correspondence between the transformation and the representing matrix.
+It can be compared to the allegory of caves, where the transformation is what happens and the matrix is a representation of the transformation.

+Two primary objects associated with a linear transformation are its [kernel] and [image].
 **Definition (Matrix of a Linear Transformation)**

 Let $V$ and $W$ be finite-dimensional vector spaces over a field $\mathbb{F}$ with ordered bases